NUS-Project-SaBai/BackEnd/README.md

    Before proceeding with the installation, ensure that the following prerequisites are met:

    - PostgreSQL 15 is installed on your system.
-   - Python version 3.8 or higher max 3.12 is available in your environment.
+   - Python version 3.12 is available in your environment.
+(ONLY 3.12)

    ```bash
    git clone https://github.com/NUS-Project-SaBai/BackEnd/